 If you want to stick to a budget while studying in the UK, it’s good to understand what you spend on leisure activities.
 This is especially true in London, which is one of the world’s most expensive cities.
 Treating yourself to new experiences is part of being an international student.
 Just remember that balance is crucial, and student discounts can help you have fun while staying on budget.

-We’ve shared the average cost of different leisure activities below.
-Whether you love traveling, early mornings at the gym, or coffees with friends, here are some average costs:3
+We’ve shared the current cost of different leisure activities below, whether you love traveling, early mornings at the gym, or coffees with friends:3

 Living in the UK means that many incredible destinations are only a short trip away.
 Here are our top five tips to travel affordably as an international student.